 Oasis Lagoon Is the Largest Freshwater Pool in the Caribbean

 It wouldn’t be Royal Caribbean if they didn’t lay claim to the biggest and best.
-In this case, we’re not talking about the cruise ship but the pool.
-Oasis Lagoon on CocoCay is the large freshwater pool that’s a centerpiece of your time there.
+In this case, we’re not talking about the cruise ship, but the pool.
+Oasis Lagoon on CocoCay is the large freshwater pool that’s a centerpiece of the island.

 How large?
 At more than 33,000 square feet, it’s about 3/4 of an acre!
 That makes it the largest pool in the Caribbean.
 In other words, you’re unlikely to have a hard time staking out your own little spot in the pool.